cemakpolat/simple-iot-project/README.md

 **Technical View**

-The app is constructed on (coreui/angular)[https://coreui.io/angular/] based on the angular framework.
+The app is constructed on the free vesion of (coreui/angular)[https://coreui.io/angular/] based on the angular framework.

 #### Predictive Maintenance (TODO)